DigitalPublishingToolkit/NN09/md/10Rules.md

 reinforcing individual standpoints instead of challenging them.
 So filter bubbles will tend to preserve your own point of view, and insulate you from other opinions.
-According to Pariser, this undermines the collective process of public dispute that is central to any functioning democracy.
+According to Pariser, this undermines the collective process of public debate that is central to any functioning democracy.

 However, being confronted with the opinions of others was arguably never